kevinlondon/kevinlondon.github.io/_drafts/devops_from_scratch.md

 specify a port.
 Can you think of the last time you went to a site like ebay.com and put in a port?
 Exactly.

+# WE probably want to use sites-enabled instead of modifying nginx.conf
 We'll write our file to `/etc/nginx/nginx.conf` and it should look like this: